Buntaa/childrenGrowFaster/README.md

 ## Contact

-For any questions or support, please reach out to us on our [Discord server](https://discord.gg/D7gwcMzT2K).
+For any questions or support, please reach out to me on my [Discord server](https://discord.gg/D7gwcMzT2K).

 Enjoy your enhanced Bannerlord experience with the Children Grow Faster mod!